standard-personal-data-model/DTI-Collaboration/README.md

 # DTI-Collaboration
-This project is to collaborate with Data Transfer Initiative
+This project is set up to collaborate with Data Transfer Initiative.
+More to follow.